-3.1 ard to teamwork training and skill building, our organization has done the following the last 12 months: a □ conducted a literature review of teamwork training in healthcare or other settings and have identified best practices. (p.101) OR conducted a review of available teamwork training programs in progressive organizations to identify best practices. (p.99) VESS ь П conducted an assessment of high-risk areas, in terms of patient safety, by an interdisciplinary patient safety team to determine specific processes (e.g. communication, collaboration, etc.) and those involved in those processes in need of teamwork improvement.
-The results of the assessment were shared to senior administrative leadership. (p.97) AWARENESS c 🗖 shared results of the assessment (from 3.1b) that determined specific processes and those involved in those processes in need of teamwork improvement with senior management, midlevel management and physician leadership. (pp.97-98) d 🗖 informed senior management, mid-level management and physician leadership that to meet the need, internal resources and possible resources from progressive organizations have been identified. е 🗖 assessed the organizational need for rapid response systems and any associated training. (p.97) 3.2 ord to leadership being held accountable for the demonstration of teamwork skills in the zation, our organization has done the following within the last 12 months: determined through a literature region, or or occurrent a set of terrated units or semile ABILITY а П determined, through a literature review or an assessment, a set of targeted units or service lines for detailed teamwork training and effective teamwork skill building.
-These units/lines were identified by the CEO to the Board (governance), senior managers, and medical staff. (p.97) ACCOUNTABILITY а ப lines for detailed teamwork training and effective teamwork skill building.
-These units/lines were identified by the CEO to the Board (governance), senior managers, and medical staff.
-3.3 ACCOUNTABILITY b □ lines for detailed teamwork training and effective teamwork skill building.
-These units/lines were identified by the CEO to the Board (governance), senior managers, and medical staff. (p.97) provided basic teamwork training to the Board (governance), senior managers, medical staff, mid-level management, and frontline nurses on communication hand-offs and team failures leading to patient harm.
-Training was documented in personnel or administrative b □ lines for detailed teamwork training and effective teamwork skill building.
-These units/lines were identified by the CEO to the Board (governance), senior managers, and medical staff. (p.97) provided basic teamwork training 36 to the Board (governance), senior managers, medical staff, mid-level management, and frontline nurses on communication hand-offs and team failures leading to patient harm.
-Training was documented in personnel or administrative records. (p.96) b □ In rega followi lines for detailed teamwork training and effective teamwork skill building.
-These units/lines were identified by the CEO to the Board (governance), senior managers, and medical staff. (p.97) provided basic teamwork training to the Board (governance), senior managers, medical staff, mid-level management, and frontline nurses on communication hand-offs and team failures leading to patient harm.
-Training was documented in personnel or administrative records. (p.96) and to effective teamwork training and skill building, our organization has done the ng within the last 12 months: resourced patient safety program budgets to support the assessment of need and team
+3.1 rd to teamwork training and skill building, our organization has done the following the last 12 months: a 🗖 conducted a literature review of teamwork training in healthcare or other settings and have identified best practices. (p.101) OR conducted a review of available teamwork training programs in progressive organizations to identify best practices. (p.99) ESS b 🗖 conducted an assessment of high-risk areas, in terms of patient safety, by an interdisciplinary patient safety team to determine specific processes (e.g. communication, collaboration, etc.) and those involved in those processes in need of teamwork improvement.
+The results of the assessment were shared to senior administrative leadership. (p.97) AWARENESS с 🗖 shared results of the assessment (from 3.1b) that determined specific processes and those involved in those processes in need of teamwork improvement with senior management, mid-level management and physician leadership. (pp.97-98) d 🗖 informed senior management, mid-level management and physician leadership that to meet the need, internal resources and possible resources from progressive organizations have been identified. е 🗖 assessed the organizational need for rapid response systems and any associated training. (p.97) 3.2 rd to leadership being held accountable for the demonstration of teamwork skills in the zation, our organization has done the following within the last 12 months: ACCOUNTABILITY a 🗖 determined, through a literature review or an assessment, a set of targeted units or service lines for detailed teamwork training and effective teamwork skill building.
+These units/lines were identified by the CEO to the Board (governance), senior managers, and medical staff. (p.97) b 🗖 provided basic teamwork training 36 to the Board (governance), senior managers, medical staff, mid-level management, and frontline nurses on communication hand-offs and team failures leading to patient harm.
+Training was documented in personnel or administrative records. (p.96) 3.3 rd to effective teamwork training and skill building, our organization has done the ng within the last 12 months: a 🗖 resourced patient safety program budgets to support the assessment of need and team training activities.
+ABILITY b 🗖 provided clinical staff and licensed independent practitioners in the hospital-targeted units detailed teamwork training and skill building.
+Participation was documented. (p.96)

-3.4 Effective team-centered interventions were either in place or were initiated in the past 12 months, as evidenced by: Z a 口 notation in board minutes documenting that the performance improvement targets in identified units were being addressed. (p.97) ACTION b 🗖 evaluation or documentation of unit or service line results for teams that had received the detailed team training intervention during the past 12 months. (pp.97-98) 3.5 Review of this safe practice is complete.
+3.4 ve team-centered interventions were either in place or were initiated in the past 12 s, as evidenced by: Z a 🗖 notation in board minutes documenting that the performance improvement targets in identified units were being addressed. (p.97) ACTION b 🗖 evaluation or documentation of unit or service line results for teams that had received the detailed team training intervention during the past 12 months. (pp.97-98) 3.5 Review of this safe practice is complete.
 This check box is in the online survey tool to ensure that your hospital has reviewed data entry for the above questions.
 This question must be marked, even if no items are checked.